csiro-robotics/3es-core/3escore/3esdoc/3esdocprotocol.md

-// Documentation of the messagging protocol.
+// Documentation of the messaging protocol.

 // clang-format off